RobertoDiaz2016/RepData_PeerAssessment1/PA1_template.md

 Medians went from 10765 to 10641

-Histograms went from a max count of 3 at appoximately 15000 steps to a max count of 8 at slightly above 10000 steps
+Histograms went from a max count of 3 at appoximately 15000 steps to a max count of 8 at slightly over 10000 steps

 ## Are there differences in activity patterns between weekdays and weekends?